10 Essential Gifts for Writers

 We all face distractions at work, and for a writer, getting lost in social media or the news of the day can break their creative flow.
 Freedom is a productivity software that allows the user to block specified sites for a pre-set amount of time.
 When willpower and focus are an issue, Freedom is truly a valuable gift.

-Here's what happens: Your writer gets a great column into a great magazine, and she wants to include it in her physical writer's portfolio.
-But scissors they leave rough edges that look unprofessional.
+Your writer gets a great column into a great magazine, and wants to include it in a physical writer's portfolio or have a crisp copy to scan.
+Scissors leave rough edges that look unprofessional.
 A Levenger single sheet cutter solves the problem by easily slicing through newspaper and glossy magazine print, allowing your friend to save their work with precision.